johnfr14/Back-login/README.md

 same as exo but informations will be given to you

 exo 4 : http://localhost:3333/0x9AD250C29F8CB07dc28E6F6EEF02543cc08433dB (or any address you want)
-Will show the ether balance of this address in the `rinkeby` network.
+Will show the ether balance of this address in the `rinkeby` network.# Back-login